twwhite84/java-text-editor/README.md

 ### Select Text, Copy, Paste, and Cut
 This functionality firstly works with the normal key binds:
-- Selecting text my holding mouse down
+- Selecting text by holding mouse down and dragging over text
 - Copy by Ctrl + C
 - Paste by Ctrl + V
 - Cut by Ctrl + X